By: Dennis H . Doss

 Loan Officer Licensing.
 All loan originators working under a DRE licensee must have a salesperson or broker’s license.
 If they originate consumer loans, they must have a NMLS endorsement to that license.
 CFL licensees can employ unlicensed loan officers.
 However, if the loan officer originates consumer loans, a NMLS approval must be obtained.

 Reporting.
 Most DRE licensees have quarterly reporting of trust fund activity and one annual loan activity report.
 There are some other one time filings when the broker initiates a fractional loan or achieves “threshold” status.
 CFL’s have a report due each March 15th.
 CFL licensees are billed their proportionate share of the cost of the administration of the CFL unit of the DFPI.

 Audit.
 DRE licensees are audited on an ad hoc basis.
 The common triggers are a missed quarterly filing, the reporting of a self-dealing transaction or a complaint.
 CFL licensees, on the other hand, are audited about every three years.
 If mistakes were discovered the DFPI usually requires correction but it does not file accusations at the drop of a hat like the DRE is prone to do.

 Time to Get a License.
 A DRE corporate license can be obtained in about 30 days.
 However, a CFL license take an average of 4-6 months.
 Doss Law, LLP files a handful of CFL license applications a month so let us know if you want one.

-This article is intended as educational material not legal advice.
+© Doss Law, LLP.
+Attorney advertising materials.
+These materials have been prepared for educational purposes only and are not legal advice.
+This information is not intended to create an attorney-client relationship.
 Consult a knowledgeable lawyer before implementing any of the ideas in this publication.